 I often get asked by friends and family, “If you don’t design or build the websites then what is it you actually do?“.

-In my experience, whilst this method works in an environment where a project isn’t prone to change, it can be quite rigid in an ever changing digital world.
-Not only that, when building a complex ecommerce website that span a series of months, clients requirements or even their business focus may change.
+In my experience, whilst this method works in an environment where a project isn’t prone to change, it can be quite rigid in an ever-changing digital world.
+Not only that, when building a complex eCommerce website that spans a series of months, clients requirements or even their business focus may change.
 With this in mind, I set myself a challenge to find a more flexible way to manage website projects.

 A Scrum project team is made up of the following roles: Product Owner, Scrum Master, and Development.
-At Barques we ensure that the clients are front and centre of our projects as ‘Product Owner’.
+At Barques, we ensure that the clients are front and centre of our projects as ‘Product Owner’.
 The Scrum Master, me, has a deep understanding of the work being carried out and is the chief facilitator.
-The Development Team, have differing skill sets and deliver each ‘sprint’.
-In our case these are made up of our designers, developers and programmers that create outstanding website for our clients’.
-All members of the Scrum team work on the basis of achieving a common goal in successfully, accomplishing the clients’ desired outcome.
+The Development Team, have different skillsets and deliver each ‘sprint’.
+In our case, these are made up of our designers, developers and programmers that create an outstanding website for our clients’.
+All members of the Scrum teamwork on the basis of achieving a common goal in successfully, accomplishing the clients’ desired outcome.

 Make no mistake, I am no rugby fan, but this way of working really resonates with me and this is why we use this approach in managing our projects at Barques.
-It not only makes sense, it also is in line with the very nature of our working environment, as a business we are very team oriented and client focused, after all, that’s what makes us Barques.
+It not only makes sense, it also is in line with the very nature of our working environment, as a business we are very team-oriented and client-focused, after all, that’s also what makes us Barques.